IslamGamal88/ocr/README.md

    Property: Value
    ```
 i will attach a couple of sample cards that i used.

+just import the image, and then click the `OCR` button, you will see the processed image and the relevant data extracted below inside of text inputs.

 i hope you find my solution useful, and i'm looking forward to hearing from you.